 Fridays are our enrichment days and they are full of interesting experiences!
 We take field trips throughout the community, from visiting the pumpkin patch to touring the post office.
 We also invite guest speakers to visit our classrooms and teach children about animals, music, and lots more.
 These experiences enhance children’s learning in so many ways!

 FAQs About Our Curriculum

 Yes!
-First Discoveries graduates are very well prepared to be successful not just in kindergarten, but throughout life.
+First Discoveries graduates are very well prepared to be successful not just in kindergarten and elementary school, but throughout life.
 Our programs enhance children's development in all domains, from building fine and gross motor skills, to enhancing language and social skills, to stimulating cognitive skills.
-While we work on the alphabet and other basic skills, we understand the importance of focusing on problem-solving and healthy brain development.
+While we work on basic skills, we understand the importance of focusing on problem-solving and healthy brain development.
 Our graduates are creative, confident problem-solvers that are eager to take on new challenges!